JosiahCraw/Vector-Accelerator-Hardware/README.md

 ## 2. Test-benches
 As you should have seen, the assignment has been changed rather significantly due to COVID-19.
 As a result the ENEL373 Assignment has been changed significantly.
-This has affected the way that the assignment is being run, we will doing some of the marking using testbenches.
+This has affected the way that the assignment is being run, we will be doing some of the marking using testbenches.
 We also hope that the examples that we give will help increase everyone's understanding of testbenches.
 These prepared testbenches can be found in the testbench [directory](testbenches/).
 More info about these testbenches can be found in the README of the testbench directory.